Become a Global Citizen!

 You don't need to be a language major to develop language fluency and cultural competence that will make you marketable in a global environment.
 Students in any major can integrate their language studies into their major program to create new opportunities.
 For example, political science majors with French proficiency can study at the prestigious Institut d'Etudes Politiques in Lyon through our exchange program, gaining new perspectives on world politics.
 With advanced Spanish proficiency, they can complete an international internship at the city hall in Rosario, Argentina, learning first hand how government works in that country.

 Read this recent article to find more on why everyone should study a foreign language!

 Our global society needs people with language proficiency, cultural understanding, and international experience.
 The variety of languages in our program will prepare students to live and work in a global environment.
 Come join us in exploring the world!

 You can major in Spanish Language and Culture or minor in Spanish.
-Our major includes a balance of language, culture and literature courses, with opportunities to work in the local Spanish community, or do an international internship in a Spanish speaking country.
+Our major includes a balance of language, culture and literature courses, with opportunities to work in the local Spanish speaking community or do an international internship in a Spanish speaking country.
 Study and internship opportunities in Spain and throughout Latin America will help you improve your language skills and prepare you to work in a variety of fields where Spanish speakers are increasingly needed.

 The Spanish Language and Culture major combines communicative language learning, the analytical study of culture, literature, and linguistics and the practical applications of the language through community-based work experiences and internships.
 Spanish majors develop advanced language proficiency, cultural understanding, and analytical and critical thinking skills necessary to work and succeed in a global environment.
 Specifically, students who major in Spanish will be able to: